Study of a Retroviral Replicating Vector to Treat Patients Undergoing Surgery for a Recurrent Malignant Brain Tumor

 - Has the subject given written informed consent?

-- Has the subject elected not to undergo treatment with the Gliadel wafer?
+- Has the subject elected not to undergo treatment with the Gliadel® wafer?

-- Does the subjet have an absolute neutrophil count of at least 1500/mm^3?
+- Does the subject have an absolute neutrophil count (ANC) ≥ 1500/mm3?

-- Does the subject have a platelet count of at least 100,000/mm^3?
+- Does the subject have a platelet count ≥ 100,000/mm3?

-- Does the subject have a normal PT/PTT?
+- Does the subject have a normal PT/PTT? (subnormal PT/PTT acceptable)

-- Does the subject have an estimated glomerular filtration rate of at least 50 mL/min by the Cockcroft-Gault formula?
+- Does the subject have an estimated glomerular filtration rate of at least 50 mL/min (inclusive) by the Cockcroft-Gault formula?

 - If the subject is a female of childbearing potential, has she had a negative serum pregnancy test within the past 21 days?